Added by Willi Paul on September 30, 2012 at 3:38pm — No Comments

 Added by Paul DeBlassie III on September 8, 2012 at 10:36am — No Comments

 ’There’s an interesting paper, The Shaman from Elko, in thefestschrift novel volume for Joseph Henderson, a psychiatrist in San Francisco.
-It’s an account of a woman in West Virginia, in the coal mining areas there, who in her late sixties had the dreadful feeling that she had…Continue
+It’s an account of a woman in West Virginia, in the coal mining areas there, who in her late sixties had the dreadful feeling that she had lost life, that she had never lived life, that there had been a life for…Continue

 Added by Esther Waldron on September 5, 2012 at 2:29pm — No Comments